 - (a) This subchapter incorporates by reference certain sections of Title 13, California Code of Regulations.
-Appendix F lists the sections of Title 13, California Code of Regulations incorporated by reference and the respective amended date for each section.
-The sections of Title 13, California Code of Regulations incorporated by reference in this subchapter are the version of the section as of the amended date in Appendix F. - (b) For purposes of applying the incorporated sections of the California Code of Regulations, unless clearly inappropriate, "California" shall mean "Vermont".
+Appendix F lists the sections of Title 13, California Code of Regulations incorporated by reference.
+The sections of Title 13, California Code of Regulations incorporated by reference in this subchapter are the version of the section adopted as of the incorporation by reference date in Appendix F. - (b) For purposes of applying the incorporated sections of the California Code of Regulations, unless clearly inappropriate, "California" shall mean "Vermont".
 For example, "delivered for sale in California" and "placed in service" are interpreted, except for determinations of whether a manufacturer is a large, medium, small or independent low volume manufacturer, as referring to vehicles in "Vermont".